-For the amount of titles produced, the hacker film is woefully short of quality titles.
-Even a world-weary John McClain couldn’t summon a decent hacking flick in Die Hard 4.
+For the amount of titles which have been produced, the hacker film genre is woefully short of quality.
+Even a world-weary John McClane couldn’t summon a decent hacking flick in Die Hard 4.

 It does however, rank above The Net.
-Programmer Angela Bennett (Sandra Bullock) finds herself on the run from a threatening group of evil conspirators after some compromising software unwittingly falls into her heads.
+Programmer Angela Bennett (the usually decent Sandra Bullock) finds herself on the run from a threatening group of evil conspirators after some compromising software unwittingly falls into her heads.

 Will she clear her name and keep the programme from falling into the wrong hands?
 Will her pursuers get to her first?
-Will we ever find out!?!?
+Will we ever find out?
 No, because you won’t make it to the end of this film if you start.

-Storing information on computer chips implanted in our brains.
+Storing information on computer chips implanted in brains.
 Sounds fairly plausible right?
-Well, in Johnny Mnemonic, you can witness that very technology at work, then swiftly thrown under a train.
+Well, in Johnny Mnemonic, you can witness that very technology at work – and then swiftly thrown under a train.

-The writing was on the wall for Jonny Mnemonic when everyone’s favourite plank of wood, Keanu Reeves, was cast in the lead role.
+The writing was on the wall for Johnny Mnemonic when everyone’s favourite plank of wood – Keanu Reeves – was cast in the lead role.
 Even appearances from Ice-T and Dolph Lundgren couldn’t save the remarkably bad Johnny Mnemonic.

-Suffering from pretty much every bad ingredient imaginable, Johnny Mnemonic (we promise we’ll stop saying the title in a minute) could rival the very worst in films, no matter the genre.
+Suffering from pretty much every bad ingredient imaginable, Johnny Mnemonic (we promise we’ll stop saying the title in a minute) could rival the very worst in films.
+No matter the genre.